- Risk prioritization is the third step in the risk management process.

-The financial, human, and technological capacities of each organization are limited and it is appropriate to focus only on risks that have a certain priority.
-For this reason, conducting a risk assessment and prioritizing it is important.
+- The financial, human, and technological capacities of each organization are limited, so you can only focus on risks that have a high or critical priority.
+This makes performing a risk assessment and prioritizing them essential.

 How to prioritize risks